-Simon Michal was appointed to the Chicago Symphony Orchestra in February 2016 by the Symphony’s Music Director Riccardo Muti.
-Simon has received numerous awards from competitions including the Grand prize at both the Kocian International Violin Competition and the International Radio Competition Concertino Praga.
-Simon made his New York solo debut with the Juilliard Symphony Orchestra in Lincoln Center’s Alice Tully Hall under the baton of Fabio Luisi as a winner of the Juilliard Concerto Competition 2014.
+Simon Michal was appointed to the Chicago Symphony Orchestra in February 2016 by Riccardo Muti.
+He holds numerous awards from competitions, including the grand prize at both the Kocian International Violin Competition and the International Radio Competition Concertino Prague.
+Michal made his New York solo debut with the Juilliard Symphony Orchestra in Lincoln Center’s Alice Tully Hall under the baton of Fabio Luisi as a winner of the Juilliard Concerto Competition in 2014.

-Native of Bezdekov nad Metuji, Czech Republic, Simon took his first violin lessons with his father at the age of four.
-At 14 years old, he was admitted to the Prague Conservatoire where he studied with Jaroslav Foltyn.
-His other principal teachers were Charles Avsharian and Pavel Prantl.
-In 2015 Simon earned his Bachelor of Music degree from The Juilliard School where he studied with the former concertmaster of New York Philharmonic, Glenn Dicterow and Sylvia Rosenberg.
-In addition he has taken masterclasses with Boris Kuschnir, Julian Rachlin, Gil Shaham, Martin Chalifour, Robert Chen and Jorja Fleezanis.
-In the fall of 2015 Simon started his studies toward a Master of Music degree with Glenn Dicterow and Lisa Kim at Manhattan School of Music, but left school in January to join the CSO.
+A native of Bezděkov nad Metují, Czech Republic, Simon Michal took his first violin lessons with his father at the age of four.
+At 14, he was admitted to the Prague Conservatory, where he studied with Jaroslav Foltýn.
+In 2015, Michal earned a bachelor’s degree from the Juilliard School, where he studied with former New York Philharmonic concertmaster Glenn Dicterow and Sylvia Rosenberg.
+In 2015, Michal started his studies toward a master of music degree with Dicterow and Lisa Kim at the Manhattan School of Music, but left school in 2016 to join the CSO.